Being Bitten but cannot see any Bugs?

 Many factors can result in skin conditions which can easily be interpreted as "bug bites".
 But if you cannot find the bugs, you should check other environmental and physiological factors.

-A) Bites inflicted by larger insects and arthropods
+Scenario 1: Bites inflicted by larger insects and arthropods

 There are indeed insects or other arthropods in Ireland that can bite you, such as Bedbugs, mosquitoes, Fleas, Bird Mites, spiders.
-When this happens you should be able to identify and capture some of these bugs in the rooms were you are being bitten:
+When this happens you should be able to identify and capture some of these bugs in the rooms were you are being bitten.